huvaso/SeqPatTour/README.md

 2. *osm.ipynb*: This notebook contains the functions and sentences for analyzing patterns spatially through Open Street Maps and permits the visualization of maps.
 3. *tmp_figures*: It contains functions and sentences to visualize histograms and other figures for comparing techniques.

+Finally, the directory ***data*** contains the dataset used for experimental purposes.
+The dataset comprises two files, one storing the vertices and the other storing the edges.
+The directory ***sources*** contains our own libraries for reading files, pattern extraction, visualization, etc. Finally, ***mel_communes*** stores the shape files of Lille City.

 ## Requirements